grafana/worldmap-panel/README.md

 This is the maximum size for a circle in pixels.
 Depending on the zoom level you might want a larger or smaller max circle size to avoid overlapping.

+**Min Value**

+This is the minimum value to show a circle.
+If provided, data points with values lower than this minimum value won't be shown at the map.

 **Unit**

 The Unit is shown in the popover when you hover over a circle.
 There are two fields the singular form and the plural form.
 E.g. visit/visits or error/errors